MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 # WebSockets Transport

-Transport that uses the websocket protocol.
-This allows this transport to be used in WebGL builds of unity.
+A Mirror transport that uses the [websocket protocol](https://en.wikipedia.org/wiki/WebSocket), thus enabling multiplayer in the browser from unity webgl builds!

 ![Simple Web Transport Inspector](<../../../.gitbook/assets/image (7).png>)

 ## Logging <a href="#logging" id="logging"></a>

-Log levels can be set using the dropdown on the transport or or setting `Mirror.SimpleWeb.Log.level`.
+Log levels can be set using the dropdown on the transport or setting `Mirror.SimpleWeb.Log.level`.

 The transport applies the dropdown value in its `Awake` and `OnValidate` methods.

 #### Log methods <a href="#log-methods" id="log-methods"></a>

-Log methods in this transport use the [ConditionalAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.conditionalattribute?view=netstandard-2.0) so they are removed depending on the preprocessor defines.
+Log methods in this transport use [ConditionalAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.conditionalattribute?view=netstandard-2.0) so they are removed depending on the preprocessor defines.

-These preprocessor defines effect the logging
+These preprocessor defines effect the logging:

 * `DEBUG` allows warn/error logs
 * `SIMPLEWEB_LOG_ENABLED` allows all logs

+{% hint style="info" %}
-Without `SIMPLEWEB_LOG_ENABLED` info or verbose logging will never happen even if log level allows it.
+NOTE: without `SIMPLEWEB_LOG_ENABLED` set to "info" or "verbose" logging will never happen (even if log level allows it).
+{% endhint %}

-See the [Unity docs](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) on how set custom defines.
+See the [Unity docs](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) on how to set custom defines.

+---

-## Setting Up SSL
+## SimpleWebTransport and SSL

 {% hint style="info" %}
 NOTE: WebGL performs a lot better with a Reverse Proxy, and that's generally easier to set up and maintain than using cert.json and PFX files.